Saumya-Chauhan-MHC/devin-cli/README.md

 #3  Enhancement: Structured JSON logs + request_id propagation
 ```

-You can fork or clone that repo to try the CLI end-to-end without setting up your own project.
+You can fork this repo to your own GitHub account (recommended for testing PRs) or clone it locally to explore the code.

 ---